jgallen23/grunt-concat-bower/README.md

 # grunt-concat-bower

-> A grunt plugin to concat bower dependencies
+> A grunt plugin to concat bower dependencies.
+See `Gruntfile.js` for usage.

 More docs coming soon